 If you are thinking about donating your body, talk about it with your close family or friends so they know what you want.
 You should also tell your healthcare team.
-Make sure this is included in any advance care planning document so your wishes can be followed.
+Make sure this is included in any advance care planning document so your wishes can be followed (pages 16 to 21).